alphagov/gds-tech-learning-pathway/career-path/junior.md

 # Junior

 Entry level role.
-Is likely to be their first or second job in the industry, and their first experience working with large codebases or with large teams.
+Is likely to be their first or second job in the industry, and their first experience working with large codebases, large systems or with large teams.

-## Growing and learning as a junior developer
+## Growing and learning as a junior technologist

 [Using a programming language] (/guides/programming-languages.md)